Triple P - Positive Parenting Program® System (System Triple P)

 Triple P - Positive Parenting Program® System (System Triple P) has materials available in languages other than English:

-Arabic, Berber, Chinese, French, Greek, Japanese, Malay, Portuguese, Romanian, Spanish, Swedish, Turkish, Vietnamese
+Arabic, Berber, Chinese, Danish, Dutch, Flemish, French, German, Greek, Indonesian, Japanese, Malay, Papiamentu, Portuguese, Romanian, Spanish, Swedish, Turkish, Urdu, Vietnamese

 For information on which materials are available in these languages, please check on the program's website or contact the program representative (contact information is listed at the bottom of this page).